-Knowledge is power, and it’s also stress reducing.
+Knowledge is power, and it also stresses reducing.
 By preparing yourself for your upcoming role as a parent, you can reduce anxiety.

 Parenting prep classes can also build confidence, and this confidence can result in increased happiness.
-You can find classes through your local hospital, library, or other community center.
+You can find classes through your local hospital, library, or another community center.

 As an added bonus, parenting classes can also help you connect with other expecting/new parents.